 In 2001 General Choi's son, Master Choi Jung Hwa, was voted the successor to the ITF presidency, but the succession was subsequently overturned by General Choi.
 Believing himself to be the duly elected president, Master Choi Jung Hwa moves to Canada and sets up headquarters there.
 This ITF becomes known as ITF-C (for Canada).

-In the meantime, General Choi is diagnosed with cancer.
-In his last Will & Testament, which he dictated in front of a number of his Grand Masters, he named Mr. Chang Ung the president of the ITF.
-Mr. Chang Ung was basketball player with no Taekwon-Do experience.
-General Choi was hoping to use Mr. Chang Ung's position on the International Olympic Committee to have ITF Taekwon-Do added to the Olympics, replacing WTF style Taekwondo.
+In the meantime, General Choi was diagnosed with cancer and in his last Will, that he dictated in front of numerous Grand Masters, he named Mr. Chang Ung as the ITF president.
+Mr. Ung was a basketball player, with no Taekwon-Do experience, but he was a member of International Olympic Committee.
+General Choi's intent was that Mr. Ung could use his influence to have ITF Taekwon-Do replace WTF Taekwondo in future Olympic competitions.

 In addition to ITF-C and ITF-V, Mr. Chang Ung became president of what became known as ITF-NK (for North Korea) splitting the ITF into three separate organizations.
 Wishing to follow his teacher and founder of the art's wishes, Grand Master Hwang Kwang Sung followed Mr. Chang Ung and supported him as the ITF-NK President.